-Helker alleges that Ontario Center employees specifically Director of Human Resources Erin Barber were “badgering COVID-19 positive employees to return back to work” due to a shortage of staffing at the facility, even insisting asymptomatic COVID-19 positive employees to resume their occupational responsibilities or be threatened with possible termination.
+Helker alleges that Ontario Center employees, specifically Director of Human Resources Erin Barber, were “badgering COVID-19 positive employees to return back to work” due to a shortage of staffing at the facility, even insisting that asymptomatic COVID-19 positive employees to resume their occupational responsibilities or be threatened with possible termination.

-Like Corino, Helker received a similar letter in the mail three days later on April 29th, stating that she decided to not return to work as a housekeeper after she was cleared by medical professionals.
+Like Corino, Helker received a similar letter in the mail, just three days later on April 29th, stating that she decided to not return to work as a housekeeper after she was cleared by medical professionals.

 Rather than risking another encounter with COVID-19, she sought to sit back at home and wade out the pandemic until the situation subsided.

-It was Helker’s personal choice to remain at home to protect herself from getting contaminated once again while in the line of duty.
+It was Helker’s personal choice to remain at home and protect herself from getting contaminated once again while in the line of duty.

 She considered the chances for recontamination highly likely based on the personal experiences that she witnessed while working at Ontario Center during the pandemic.